Operator StoryOperator playbook

 If that reply stays in an inbox, the inventory forecast is stale.
 The business thinks it is covered when it is not.

-LineNow closes that gap by reading supplier replies and updating the PO, receiving expectation, inventory state, and next recommendation.
+LineNow closes that gap by reading supplier replies into reviewable PO changes, receiving expectations, inventory state, and next recommendations.

 The human lesson